bd-j/prospector/doc/usage.rst

     spectral libraries necessary to build a model, as well as much of the model building code and as such has a large memory footprint.

-4.  :py:meth:`load_sps`:
+5.  :py:meth:`load_gp`:
-    This function should return a NoiseModel object for the spectroscopy and/or photometry.
+    This function should return a :py:class:`NoiseModel` object for the spectroscopy and/or photometry.
 Either or both can be ``None`` in which case the likelihood will not include covariant noise and is equivalent to basic :math:`\chi^2`.